aeszz/aeszz/README.md

 <details>
   <summary>dni</summary>

-  dni if: homophobic, sexist, misogynistic, maga/pro trump, refuses to talk abt politics, ableist, HUGE ego, makes threats at me (unless close), transphobic, anyone under 14, over 25, 0verly religious, refusing to acknowledge mistakes, ghosts often, pedos, racists, white supremacists, fetishizers of lgbtq, bigots
+  dni if: homophobic, sexist, misogynistic, maga/pro trump, refuses to talk abt politics, ableist, HUGE ego, makes threats at me (unless close), transphobic, anyone under 14, over 25, 0verly religious, refusing to acknowledge mistakes, ghosts often, pedos, racists, white supremacists, fetishizers of lgbtq, bigots.
+PLEASE IF YOU ARE ANY WAY CONTROVERSIAL DO NOT TRY TO INTERACT WITH ME OR MY FRIENDS.
+I DONT WANT TO BE ASSOCIATED WITH YOU, EVEN IF I DONT KNOW WHAT CONTROVERSY YOURE A PART OF.

 </details>

 <details>
   <summary>byi</summary>

-i sometimes take long breaks from pt & im busy. i also get burnt out from chatting. im a minor but i dont like getting belittled unless close. i ahev mood swings lol dont expect me to be nice all the time
+i sometimes take long breaks from pt & im busy. i also get burnt out from chatting. im a minor but i dont like getting belittled unless close. i ahev mood swings lol dont expect me to be nice all the time.
+PLEASE IF YOU ARE ANY WAY CONTROVERSIAL DO NOT TRY TO INTERACT WITH ME OR MY FRIENDS.
+I DONT WANT TO BE ASSOCIATED WITH YOU, EVEN IF I DONT KNOW WHAT CONTROVERSY YOURE A PART OF. its insane i needed to say this twice.

 </details>